Budapest R6 (open): India sole leaders, as Arjun keeps on winning!

 Find below videos from the venue by Arne Kaehler and expert analysis by GM Daniel King.

 India have emerged as the favourites to claim the title at the 45th edition of the Chess Olympiad.
-This could be only their second medal in the event's history, excluding their shared gold with Russia at the 2020 Online Chess Olympiad.
-Their first Olympiad medal came in 2022, when 'India 2' secured bronze (that team included D. Gukesh and R. Praggnanandhaa, who are also playing in Budapest).
+This could be only their third medal in the event's history, excluding their shared gold with Russia at the 2020 Online Chess Olympiad.
+Their first Olympiad medal came in 2014, when they got bronze; then, in 2022, 'India 2' also secured bronze (that team included D. Gukesh and R. Praggnanandhaa, who are also playing in Budapest).
 In round 6, India defeated Hungary 3-1 to maintain their perfect match record and become the sole leaders at the tournament's halfway mark.

 India's win over Hungary was secured by victories from Arjun Erigaisi and Vidit Gujrathi on boards 3 and 4, respectively.
 Arjun's triumph over Sanan Sjugirov kept his perfect score intact after playing in all 6 rounds so far.
 The 21-year-old has gained 13.3 rating points and is just 8.7 points away from the coveted 2800 rating.
 He has been backed by strong performances from his teammates, who have kept the team unbeaten on all individual boards, a feat no other squad has achieved in either section.